 Introductory APR Many balance transfer credit cards come with a special introductory rate.
 Before you go with the lowest rate available, take the time to review introductory periods.
 Be sure to take a peek at the post-introductory period APRs.
 The last thing you want to do is transfer your balances to a card that will eventually carry a higher rate than you’re currently paying if you don't think you can pay off the balance during the introductory period.

-Fees Balance transfers often come with a fee that typically ranges from 3% to 4% of the balance that you are transferring to the new card.
-The difference between no balance transfer fee, 3%, and 4% may not seem like much, but if you have a large balance, it can make a huge impact on your bill.
+Balance Transfer Fee Balance transfers often come with a fee that typically ranges from 3% to 5% of the balance that you are transferring to the new card.
+The difference between balance transfer no fee, 3%, and 5% may not seem like much, but if you have a large balance, it can make a huge impact on your bill.